 • Try to keep you home at a steady humidity throughout the year:

 For laminate floors; between 50 and 65% R.H .
 Even though Uniclic is anti static, if the air in your home is very, very dry you may experience static.
 To cure this use a humidifier during the winter months.

-For real wood floors; between 35 and 55% R.H. especially Solid wood floors as they can react quite badly to changes in humidity levels.
+For real hardwood floors; between 35 and 55% R.H. especially Solid hardwood floors as they can react quite badly to changes in humidity levels.

 • Use a soft brush or cylinder vacuum (or upright vac with rotating brush turned off).

 • Use disposable static cleaning tissues e.g. SWIFFER.

 • Use disposable damp cleaning tissues eg, PLEDGE.

 • For damp maintenance, wipe with clean water with or without a mild detergent.
 ALWAYS USE A WELL RUNG OUT CLOTH,

 • WET MAINTENANCE WILL RUIN YOUR FLOOR!

 • Do not use scouring products.